patrickbies/mathquill/docs/Api_Methods.md

 Specify an [ARIA label][`aria-label`] for this field, for screen readers.
 The actual [`aria-label`] includes this label followed by the math content of the field as speech.
 Default: `'Math Input'`

-## .setTabbable(tabbable)

-Specify whether this field should be in the tab order.

 ## .getAriaLabel()

 Returns the [ARIA label][`aria-label`] for this field, for screen readers.
 If no ARIA label has been specified, `'Math Input'` is returned.